amcginlay/pks-quickstart/README.md

 ```

-## Find the product guid and UAA admin password for PKS
+## Find the UAA admin password for PKS

 Extract the PKS admin password using `om credentials`